NarendraPatwardhan/earthly/docs/basics/part-5-args.md

     COPY (+build/go-example --VERSION='1.0') .
 ```

-## Builtin ARGS
+## Builtin ARGs
 There are a number of builtin`ARG`s that Earthly offers.
 You can read about a [complete list of them](https://docs.earthly.dev/docs/earthfile/builtin-args), but for now let's take a look at how they work.

-**In order to use Earthly builtin `ARGS` they need to be pre-declared.
-Once you do that, you can use them just like any other `ARG`.**
+**In order to use Earthly builtin `ARG`s they need to be pre-declared.** Once you do that, you can use them just like any other `ARG`.

 ```Dockerfile
 ARG USERARCH
 RUN echo $USERARCH
 ```
-In this case we've declared the build in `ARG` `USERARCH` which is a builtin holds the processor architecture the target is being built from.
+In this case we've declared the `ARG` `USERARCH` which is a builtin that holds the processor architecture the target is being built from.

 ## More Examples